drowe67/freedv-gui/USER_MANUAL.md

 low SNRs.
 The FEC provides some protection from urban HF noise.

 FreeDV 700D is sensitive to tuning.
 To obtain sync you must be within +/- 20Hz of the transmit frequency.
-This is straight forward with modern radios which are generally accurate to +/-1 Hz, but requires skill and practice when used with older, VFO based radios.
+This is straightforward with modern radios which are generally accurate to +/-1 Hz, but requires skill and practice when used with older, VFO based radios.